mwc360/mwc360.github.io/_posts/2026-07-24-Incremental-Liquid-Clustering-Fabric-Runtime-2.md

 Only clustering new files would minimize writes, but it could gradually reduce query performance.
 New files can overlap existing value ranges, causing a predicate to touch more files than necessary.

-Runtime 2.0 addresses that with **auto reclustering**.
+Runtime 2.0 addresses that with **Auto Reclustering**.
 During `OPTIMIZE`, the engine detects groups of overlapping files and can pull the affected clustered files into the rewrite alongside new files.

 Two session settings control how aggressively this happens: